 Sam Clarfelt (Staff)

 I was just wowed by the sheer splendour and luxury here.
-Located in the heart of the city, for me it was the perfect location, near enough to the fabulous shopping in Ginza and also close to the Imperial Palace with many of the hotels rooms offering views over its stunning gardens, The Peninsula is definitely one of my favorite places to stay in this buzzing city.
+Located in the heart of the city, for me it was the perfect location, near enough to the fabulous shopping in Ginza and also close to the Imperial Palace with many of the hotels rooms offering views over its stunning gardens, The Peninsula is definitely one of my favourite places to stay in this buzzing city.
 The futuristic rooms (complete with nail dryers and heated loo seats!), are the ultimate in stylish and sophisticated comfort.
-Make sure you enjoy a delicious afternoon tea in the lobby, a favorite with Tokyo ladies who lunch!
+Make sure you enjoy a delicious afternoon tea in the lobby, a favourite with Tokyo ladies who lunch!